RETURN TO UFO PAGE | E-MAIL ME

 I'll have it sent from some obscure civilian research scientist, whom I've named

-should be enough to ensure the document isn't immediately debunked because of
+to ensure the document isn't immediately debunked because of a lack of information

-a lack of information about the sender of the letter, as most researchers would
+about the sender of the letter, as most researchers would probably give up looking

-probably give up looking for the guy pretty quickly.
-(I call this the "needle
+for the guy pretty quickly.
+(I call this the "needle in a haystack"

-So what does Doctor Turner have to say to the General?
+So what does Doctor Turner have to say to the general?
 I must be careful here.

 It has to be credible, somewhat routine in nature, and believable, yet be extraordinary